knutnergaard/smufolib/docs/user_guide.rst

 Using the Utility Modules
 =========================

-SMufoLib includes a whole host of utility functions, spread accross several modules.
+SMufoLib includes a whole host of utility functions, spread across several modules.
 The sections below provide a summary of some of the most useful features for external use.